Selling A Home With Pets; What Every Seller Needs To Know

 6. A Short Vacation At A Pet Hotel or Kennel

 Don’t ignore professional advice.
 Develop a plan on how to handle your pets during open houses and when the property is being shown.
 Check for and eliminate odors and preferably eliminate any evidence of pets living in the home.
-Your home will sell for more and faster.
+Not only will you and your pet feel better during the home selling process but your home may sell for more and faster.

 People who liked this article also enjoyed